slickgb/hello-world/README.md

 # hello-world
-This is y first repository
+This is my first repository.
+I have made changes to this ReadMe file.